one-ware/one-ware.com/docs/studio/02-changelog.md

 ## 0.17.7.0

+**There was a bug with the builtin updater, make sure to manually download this update**

+- Fix IDE Updater download path
 - Fix VCD Viewer for files with large amount of signals
 - Fix VCD Viewer vertical scrolling
 - Add VCD Viewer horizontal scrolling with Mousewheel + Shift